 - One thing to note is that for some countries, every single paper you submit needs to be notarized or stamped by the office or agency verifying it for you.

 - At least 10+ hours of education training.

 One question hopeful adoptive parents who are new to the process may have is: What is Hauge Accreditation?

-Hauge Accreditation, also known as the Intercourntry Adoption Act, was an international treaty put in place to protect children, biological families, and adoptive parents.
-Many strict regulations were put into place to prevent child trafficking in international adoptions.
+Hauge Accreditation, also known as the Intercountry Adoption Act, was an international treaty put in place to protect children, biological families, and adoptive parents.
+Many strict regulations were put in place to prevent child trafficking in international adoptions.
 For an adoption agency to legally facilitate international adoptions, they must have completed the steps and training required to obtain this accreditation.
-This is why it is imperative that hopeful adoptive couples choose an agency with this accreditation.
+This is why hopeful adoptive couples must choose an agency with this accreditation.

 Q: What is pre-approval?

 Dianna: Many countries require that a hopeful adoptive couple obtain a pre-approval before they are allowed to move forward with the adoption process.
 Pre-approval is a statement of intent to adopt from a certain country.
 Special forms must be filled out.
 An I-600A form is required for non-Hauge approved countries, and an I-800A form is for Hauge approved countries.

 Q: Having been through the process yourself, what advice would you give to hopeful adoptive parents who are considering international adoption?

 Dianna: International adoption is a long, emotional process.
 It could take months or years to actually bring a child home once the initial match is made.
 Your home study may expire, your background checks may expire, and your I-600/I-800 may expire during that time.
 Be prepared to keep those items up to date.